What You Need to Know About HOAs Before Buying in Eagle Mountain | Kat Ashby

 Specifically look for:

-- Special assessments — has the HOA levied any recently, or is one being discussed in meeting minutes?
+• Special assessments — has one been levied recently, or is one being discussed in meeting minutes?

 "The HOA documents are the most important paperwork you'll receive and the ones buyers spend the least time reading.
 That's backwards."